cannadayr/Linux-XDP-Content-Based-Router/kernel/udp-udp/README.md

 		bpf_trace_printk(fwdError, sizeof(fwdError), rc);
 ```
 If the forwarding table lookup is successful, the source and destination MAC address is copied into the ethernet header and `bpf_redirect_map` is called.

+## Functionality

+This implementation of the CBR functions as expected, but is not viable for production applications due to using UDP for ingress packets.
+It was originally used as a proof-of-concept and development ground for the basic CBR implementation before development on the TCP-UDP version began.

+As implemented, this CBR is limited to 256 destination servers due to a single byte being used for determining the destination server from the payload.
+In addition, this implementation only supports IPv4 and not IPv6.